jonathanmendoza-tx/Passio-challenge/README.md

 ## Project Overview

 Used TensorFlow Keras pretrained MobileNetV2 for binary image classification.
 With a few tweaks, this model could be used for multiclass classification.
 MobileNetV2 was modified to allow for an output layer which is L2-normalized.
 After 10 Epochs, the model was about 98% accurate for the validation set.
+Model and model weights are saved to model directory.

 ### Tech Stack